roryogorman/Crafts-by-Ainhoa/README.md

 ***
 ### Design
 #### Colour Scheme
-- To reflect the subject matter & aims of the site, I will be using soft, bright colours throughout the site e.g. soft yellows, oranges, purples, etc. I feel that using these shades adds to the attractiveness of the site and is very appropriate.
+- To reflect the subject matter & aims of the site, I will be using soft colours throughout the site e.g. soft yellows, oranges, purples, etc. I feel that using these shades adds to the attractiveness of the site and is very appropriate.
+- The main colour used as a background for the NavBar & Footer is #989572 - a dark grayish yellow whoch I feel suits the pupose of the webiste well, and also blends very well with the background image.
+- Other colours have been chosen which complement the #989572 colour.
+These are:
+    - a. #E0D8DE: A warm grey colour, used as the text colour
+    - b. #727598: A dark grayish blue colour, used as a colour for the 'Shop Now' button, as well as the hover colour for social media icons.

 #### Typography
-- Two fonts were used primarily for this site - 'Roboto' & 'Lato'.
-These are two fonts that are commonly used in websites and are both clean, clear & very readable and so I feel are appropriate for this site
+- Two fonts were used primarily for this site - 'Rochester' & 'Baskerville'.
+These are two fonts that are commonly used in craft websites and are both clean, clear & very readable and so I feel are appropriate for this site
-- For the 'Shop Now' buttons, I have used the 'Rochester' font.
+- For the 'Site Title' in the NavBar & 'Shop Now' buttons, I have used the 'Rochester' font.
 I feel that it looks artistic & it fits to the overrall feel of the site.
 - From researching other leading craft websites e.g. lovecrafts.com & mookko.co.uk, these sites use typography such as these throughout which makes their sites look very attractive.

 #### Imagery
+For a site that will be primarily used to sell the merchandise of the vendor, imagery is hugely important - having a visual site with just the necessary commentary is usual practice for site such as this.
+As such, I have used stock imagery for background 'hero' images on each page and have used images of products already created by the vendor in the Gallery tab.
+This gives the viewer a clear visual representation of the subject matter, aims and purposes of this site.

 ### Wireframes

 ***

 ## Features
+- The site is designed to be responsive on all devices - mobile phones, tablets, desktops, etc.

 ***